Monthly ETF Commentary

 Harvest Global REIT Leaders Income ETF

-HGR remains broadly diversified across global REIT subsectors, offering exposure to growth-oriented assets with value plays like office and healthcare REITs.
+HGR remains broadly diversified across global REIT subsectors, offering exposure to growth-oriented assets and value plays like office and healthcare REITs.
 This approach helps manage macro uncertainty while targeting consistent income from global real estate leaders.
-There were no changes during the latest reconstitution.

 Harvest Energy Leaders Plus Income ETF